 The C.A.A.N.
-Community Center is a community supported center open to all.
-There is no agenda.
-We don't seek corporate money so we are not beholden to any agenda but our own, which is to provide a place for you to be who you are.
+Community Center is open to all.
+Our agenda is to provide a place for you to be who you are.

 February 2014: C.A.A.N. supports Gender Explorers.
 Currently meeting monthly at UU Church in Joliet.

 July 2013: C.A.A.N. & TNT (Teens in Touch) made the decision to close the weekly youth drop-in program.
 TNT was started in response to schools in the area not having gay/straight alliances.
-The good news is that over the years they saw benefit of GSAs and once again started allowing them.
-The young folks who started with TNT at C.A.A.N. "aged out" and there was no need for the younger folks to follow.
+The good news is that over the years schools saw the benefit of GSAs and once again started allowing them.
+The young folks who started with TNT at C.A.A.N. aged out.
 We were very glad to provide the service when it was needed.

 May 2012: C.A.A.N.'s President, Gini Lester, gave a presentation with Rainbow Serenity Group of Northwest Indiana on "Claiming Queer Space in a Blue Collar Town."
 At the Equality Forum in Philadelphia.

 Annually: JJC's World Aids Day Drag Show.
 C.A.A.N. is a grateful recipient of the proceeds.

 February 26, 2011: Russia's LGBT leader Nikolai Alekseev in Chicago.Hosted by Gay Liberation Network, Chicagoland Code Pink, News and Letters and Community Alliance and Action Network (C.A.A.N.)
 Nikolai Aleeksev began his 7 state tour of the United States.

 2010: C.A.A.N. was in the Pride Parade, New Board Transitions and December World Aids Day participation.